Skip to main content

 The development has been designed to provide a good mixture of 1-bed apartments through to 5-bed houses, with a detailed breakdown below:

-As part of the proposals, character areas will be used to create variation and local distinctiveness across the site.
+As part of the proposals, character areas are proposed to create variation and local distinctiveness across the site.
 The character areas will assist in wayfinding and placemaking with each having a defined approach to architectural style and materials, as well as the surrounding landscape and infrastructure, whilst also following the principles established in the Strategic Framework.
 The proposals have also been designed to ensure that they reflect their surrounding context.

 Will there be affordable housing provided at the site?